jackzheng2496/learningC/README.md

 - Arrays are in the format 'type name[]'.
 There aren't really set boundaries so if your array was lets say, int age[] = {1, 2, 3}, you can access age[100] and there wouldn't be a compilation error.
-The number that is outputted varies and this is definately can be a source of upcoming bugs.
+The number that is outputted varies and this is definitely can be a source of upcoming bugs.
   -3/9/16